UQ-RCC/pitschi-docs/checklist-pitschi.md

 - [ ] create a new folder within 'today' folder.
 - [ ] drop your acquired data in newly created folder.
 - [ ] log out of PPMS Tracker.
-- [ ] recieved first email to confirm data have been imported to RDM collection.
+- [ ] receive first email to confirm data have been imported to RDM collection.
-- [ ] received second email to confirm data have been ingested into pitschi.
+- [ ] receive second email to confirm data have been ingested into pitschi.

 | ### Checklist           |  |